 Why it Matters

 In 1950, life expectancy in the United States was 65.6 years for males and 71.1 years for females.
-As of 2020, it was to 74.2 years for males and 79.9 years for females.
-The extra time conjuncted with the large population of Baby Boomers means a lot more people will be aging in the U.S. According to The Administration for Community Living, 16% of Americans were over the age of 65 in 2019; by 2040, that number is expected to be just under 22% of Americans.
+As of 2021 (the latest CDC report as of 2023), it was 73.5 years for males and 79.3 years for females.
+According to The Administration for Community Living, 17% of Americans were over the age of 65 in 2020; by 2040, that number is expected to grow to 22% of Americans.
 The size of this population will impact all areas of life, from society and the economy to politics and health care.

 Putting it in Context

 The Economics of Aging: A New Workforce and New Customers

 People are healthier and living longer, and due to years of stagnant real wages and the overall economic shift to less labor-intensive occupations, more people are working longer.
-In 2019, more than 20% of adults over age 65 were working or looking for work, compared to 10% in 1985 (this fell slightly to 18% in 2020 due to the coronavirus pandemic).
-In fact, adults ages 55 to 64 “accounted for the most business startup activity around the world over the past decade,” and more than 25% of new entrepreneurs in 2017 in the United States were between the ages of 55 and 64, up from 15% in 1996.
+In a report published in November 2022, 18.9% of adults over age 65 were working or looking for work in 2021, compared to 10% in 1985.
+Additionally, as shared in the November 2022 report, the rate of new entrepreneurs in the United States was highest among the 45-54 year age group, reaching 0.44% in 2021 and 0.37% for the 55-64 year age group.

 A workforce of older adults can provide institutional wisdom and training, and many organizations are tapping this knowledge by better accommodating older workers.
 For example, automaker BMW redesigned its production facilities to better accommodate older workers.
-Simple changes such as softer floors, larger font on computers, and ergonomic seating increased productivity and decreased absenteeism.
+Simple changes such as softer floors, larger fonts on computers, and ergonomic seating increased productivity and decreased absenteeism.

 However, numerous lawsuits regarding the Age Discrimination in Employment Act may imply employers see older workers as a disadvantage.
 According to an Urban Institute study, over half of the surveyed full-time, full-year workers (ages 51 to 54) experienced “employer-related involuntary job separation.”